Financial-Times/o-forms/README.md

 For text-like input types where `o-forms` does not provide a specific modifier class the `o-forms-input--text` modifier may be used. [_See more example in the Origami Registry._](https://registry.origami.ft.com/components/o-forms#text-input)

-E.g. to create an email input use a [single input](#single-input-fields) field structure, with a `o-forms-input--text` modifier class on the `o-forms-input` element and an input type of `type="email"`.
+E.g. to create an email input use a [single input](#single-input-fields) field structure, with an `o-forms-input--text` modifier class on the `o-forms-input` element and an input type of `type="email"`.

 ```html
 <label class="o-forms-field">